Sayt123/SurfZones/README.md

 - There are a lot of miconfigured hookzones I still need to refix
 - There are still missing maps which, if you would be willing to help patch up any missing holes both in zones/tier as well as bsp files that would be appreciated
 - You should still personally verify any and all maps you add that are zoned
-- This project is what's in stage 1 of about 3 phases.
+- This project is slowly moving along with phase 2 of about 3 phases.

 To use:
 If using PHPmyadmin or some means of dragging and dropping the two sql files then do that, otherwise add them to your database however you normally would add these.